History of Sirhind: Under Dal Khalsa

 The booty was donated for the repair and reconstruction of the sacred shrines at Amritsar demolished by Ahmad Shah.
 The territories of the Sirhind sarkar were divided among the leaders of the Dal Khalsa, but no one was willing to take the town of Sirhind where Guru Gobind Singh's younger sons were subjected to a cruel fate.
 By a unanimous will it was made over to Buddha Singh, descendant of Bhai Bhagatu.

-Patiala Princely State
+Patiala State

 It was soon after (2 August 1764) transferred possession to Sardar Ala Singh, founder of the Patiala family.
 Sirhind thereafter remained part of the Patiala territory until the state lapsed in 1948.
 Maharaja Karam Singh of Patiala (1813–45) had gurdwaras constructed in Sirhind in memory of the young martyrs and their grandmother, Mata Gujari.
 He changed the name of the nizamat or district from Sirhind to Fatehgarh Sahib, after the name of the principal gurdwara.
-Besides the Sikh shrines, Sirhind has an important Muslim monument Rauza Sharif Mujjadid Alf Sani, the mausoleum of Shaikh Ahmad Sirhindi (1569-1624),the fundamentalist leader of the orthodox; Naqshbandi school of Sufism.
+Besides the Sikh shrines, Sirhind has an important Muslim monument Rauza Sharif Mujjadid Alf Sani, the mausoleum of Shaikh Ahmad Sirhindi (1569-1624), the fundamentalist leader of the orthodox; Naqshbandi school of Sufism.
 There are a number of other tombs in the compound mostly of the members of Shaikh Ahmad's house.